Books in Our Library

 by Samantha Craft

-Samantha Craft presents a life and the everyday adventures of a woman with Asperger’s Syndrome.
+Samantha Craft presents the life and the everyday adventures of a woman with Asperger’s Syndrome.
 Ms. Craft is a former teacher, is married, and is the mother of three boys.
 She doesn’t experience ordinary everyday happenings like most neurotypicals (a term widely used in the Autistic community as a label for people who are not on the Autism Spectrum).
 In her world, nothing is simple and everything appears pertinent.
-From being a dyslexic cheerleader with dysgraphia going the wrong direction, to bathroom stalking, to figuring out if she can wear that panty-free dress, Craft explores the profoundness of daily living through hilarious anecdotes and heartwarming childhood memories.

 by John Donavan & Caren Zucker